AliceRoselia/Newarchitecture/README.md

 3. Attention is good.
 4. Satisfying the prior constraints, Occam's razor applies.

-RNNs have O(n) sequential computation step and O(n) compute time.
-Transformers have O(1) sequential computation steps and O(n^2) compute time.
-This one is a compromise offering O(logn) serial computation steps and O(nlogn) compute time.
+RNNs have O(n) sequential computation step and O(n) compute cost.
+Transformers have O(1) sequential computation steps and O(n^2) compute cost.
+This one is a compromise offering O(logn) serial computation steps and O(nlogn) compute cost.